Shearer’s address in reply speech

 We cannot be content dividing an ever shrinking pie.
 It means growing the nation’s wealth.

-Labour will grasp the mantle of leadership.
+Labour will grasp the mantle of economic leadership.
 We will look to expand opportunity for all New Zealanders, wherever they are born or whoever they are born to.

 Excellent.
 A Labour Party which talks about growing the pie is a good thing.